brentyi/ee106a_final_report/_sections/implementation.md

 \end{align*}
 $$

-Solving this optimization by setting its derivative to 0 gives us a solution built off the singular vectors of the de-meaned position covariance:
+Solving this optimization by setting its derivative to 0 gives us a solution built off the singular vectors of the covariance matrix:

 $$
 \begin{align*}